 Synthetic vs. Wool

-Of the eight models that we tested, three included merino wool and the remaining five were constructed with synthetic materials, mainly nylon, spandex, and lycra.
-Both of these materials have their pros and cons.
-Our Editors' Choice Award winner, the ExOfficio Give-n-Go Sport Mesh is made of a nylon/ lycra blend, while our Best Buy Winner, the Under Armour UA Pure Stretch Hipster, is nylon/ elastane.
-We also included two Top Pick Award winners; the Top Pick for Breathability was the Patagonia Barely Hipster, made of polyester, and the Top Pick for Wool was the Smartwool Merino 150 Bikini, constructed with an 87% merino wool and 13% nylon.
+We tested products made of merino wool and synthetic materials.
+The synthetics mainly consist, singularly or in a combination, of nylon, spandex, lycra, and polyester.
+All materials have their pros and cons.
+Our Editors' Choice Award winner, the REI Co-op Active Bikini is made of a polyester/Spandex blend, while our Best Buy Winner, the Under Armour UA Pure Stretch Hipster, is nylon and Elastane.
+We also included a Top Pick for Wool, the Smartwool Merino 150 Bikini, which is constructed with an 87% merino wool and 13% nylon.
 Not sure which direction to go?
-Let us explain some of the differences between these two approaches.
+Let us explain some of the differences between natural and synthetic fibers.

 Natural materials like wool can make for excellent base layers and undergarments.
-Our testing team included three pairs of wool undies in this review, and each had a unique texture and fit.
+Each wool garment we tested has a unique texture and fit.
 Wool is especially good at odor prevention as its natural fibers are inherently odor resistant.
-Wool is better at wicking moisture than cotton, but not nearly as good as most synthetics.
+Wool is better at wicking moisture than cotton, but usually not as good as most synthetics.

-One problem with wool is that it does absorb a bit more moisture into its core than synthetic fibers do.
-This means that wool often takes a bit longer to dry, which we found to be true in our drying time tests.
+One problem with wool is that it takes a bit longer to dry, which we found to be true in our drying time tests.
 That being said, the thinner merino wool seemed to be comparable to slightly thicker synthetic materials, so this may not be a significant enough difference to change your purchasing preferences.
 The last problem with wool is that, in general, it's not as durable as synthetics.
 While our months of testing were not enough to cause any visible wear-and-tear to any of these products, we'd fully expect to have to retire the wool pairs first, even if it is years down the line.

 Finding the One